Back to Blog

 Getting to Olympiapark München: Complete Transport Guide

-Early Arrival: For such a major event, arriving at least 1.5 to 2 hours before the main act is highly advisable.
-This allows ample time for security checks, finding your bearings, and soaking in the pre-show atmosphere without rushing.
-Designated waiting areas outside the main entrances will likely be available.
+Early Arrival: Given the popularity of Deep Purple and the potential for large crowds, arriving at least 2-3 hours before the scheduled start time is highly recommended.
+This allows ample time for security checks, finding your bearings, and perhaps grabbing a drink without missing any of the performance.
+Designated waiting areas may be available outside the main gates prior to opening.

 Food, Drink & Local Recommendations